Saturday, August 17, 2024

 Johnny Cougar

 Johnny Cougar is in a brutal fight against the American champion, Kolchak.
-Last week was heavy-hitting, and this week continues in that vein with both wrestlers unleashing heavy blows.
+Last week was heavy-hitting, and this week continues in that vein, with both wrestlers unleashing heavy blows.
 However, it is Johnny who suffers the worst of it, and he loses by knock out.

 Splash comes to him after the match, and Johnny tells him that now he remembers.
 Splash asks more, but Cougar tells him no more questions, now he has provided his loyalty he must leave immediately.